-Sri Lanka Accounting Standard - SLFRS 3 Business Combinations
+Sri Lanka Accounting Standard-SLFRS 3 Business Combinations

-Sri Lanka Accounting Standard-SLFRS 3 Business Combinations is set out in paragraphs 1-67A and Appendices A-B. All the paragraphs have equal authority.
+Sri Lanka Accounting Standard-SLFRS 3 Business Combinations is set out in paragraphs 1-64 and Appendices A-B. All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
-Terms defined in Appendix A are in italics the first time they appear in the SLFRS.
+Terms defined in Appendix A are in italics the first time they appear in the Standard.
 Definitions of other terms are given in the Glossary for Sri Lanka Accounting Standards.
-SLFRS 3 should be read in the context of its objective, Preface to Sri Lanka Accounting Standards and the Conceptual Framework for Financial Reporting.
+SLFRS 3 should be read in the context of its objective, the Preface to Sri Lanka Accounting Standards and the Framework for the Preparation and Presentation of Financial Statements.
 LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.